GeorgeBastosFerreiraFH/GeorgeBastosFerreiraFH/README.md

 # 👋 Hello!
-I'm George Bastos Ferreira
+I'm George Bastos

 I'm a web developer passionate about technology and software development.
 I specialize in frontend and backend development, always striving for high-quality solutions.